Refractive Errors in Children

 What causes refractive errors?

 Refractive errors (myopia and hyperopia) have been found to cluster in families.
-A variety of inheritance patterns have been observed including dominant (one gene passed from a parent with a refractive error to a child), recessive (caused by two genes, one inherited from each parent who may or may not have a refractive error), and multifactorial (combination of genes and environment).
+A variety of inheritance patterns have been observed.
+These include dominant (one gene passed from a parent with a refractive error to a child), recessive (caused by two genes, one inherited from each parent who may or may not have a refractive error), and multifactorial (combination of genes and environment).
 Refractive errors are present in a number of genetic disorders, such as Marfan syndrome and Down syndrome.

 Eyeglasses or contact lenses may help to correct or improve hyperopia by adjusting the focusing power to the retina.